Will Love Island's Casa Amor return for 2019?

 Everything you need to know about the second villa shaking things up

 Love Island is back!
-Over the next weeks, we’ll watch the islanders couple up and put their new romances to the test.
+Over the coming weeks, we’ll watch the Islanders couple up and put their new romances to the test.
 And the biggest challenge couples have faced in previous years of the ITV2 series?
 The infamous Casa Amor.

 Here’s all you need to know about the show’s secret second villa…